-Paddleboarding has been growing in popularity today.
-Not only do water sports enthusiasts do this, but families and occasional recreation hobbyists participate and have their paddleboard at home.
+Paddleboarding has been growing in popularity for some time now.
+Not only do water sports enthusiasts paddleboard now, but families and occasional recreation hobbyists participate and have their own paddleboard at home.

 Here is what you need to know about electric paddleboards and the most trusted products in the market.